Media Release 10 June 2019

 The SayNopeToDope Campaign says that while the polling on preferred political parties is at odds, the polls on legalising cannabis released today are consistently showing a decreasing appetite for legalisation of recreational dope use.

 A Newshub-Reid Research Poll shows that 48% oppose legalisation, while 41.7% support it.
 The 1 NEWS Colmar Brunton Poll shows 52% of New Zealanders are against legalisation and only 39% support it.
 (Opposition to legalisation has increased by 11 points from their October 2018 poll.)

-“It is clear that Kiwis strongly support a compassionate response to those in real need with a cautious and researched approach around cannabis medicine, but when they thoughtfully consider the real implications of legalising recreational use, they completely reject the proposal – and rightly so,” says Bob McCoskrie, National Director of Family First NZ.
+“It is clear that Kiwis strongly support a compassionate response to those in real need with a cautious and researched approach around cannabis medicine, but when they thoughtfully consider the real implications of legalising recreational use, they completely reject the proposal – and rightly so,” says a spokesperson for the SayNopeToDope campaign.

 Evidence shows that marijuana – which has skyrocketed in average potency over the past decades – is addictive and harmful to the human brain, especially when used by adolescents.
 In US states that have already legalised the drug, there has been an increase in drugged driving crashes, youth marijuana use, and costs that far outweigh tax revenues from marijuana.
 These states have seen a black market that continues to thrive, sustained marijuana arrest rates, and tobacco company investment in marijuana.